awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.md

 Enabling SDK Metrics is independent of configuring your credentials to use an AWS service\.

-You can enable SDK Metrics by setting environment variables or by using the AWS Shared config file\.
+You can enable SDK Metrics by setting environment variables or by using the AWS shared config file\.

 ### Option 1: Set Environment Variables<a name="option-1-set-environment-variables"></a>